-With the departure of Tim Howard for Colorado Rapids, incoming Everton manager Ronald Koeman moved to fill what he viewed as an urgent void by bringing in his compatriot Maarten Stekelenburg from Fulham for a nominal fee.
+in June 2016, incoming Everton manager Ronald Koeman moved to fill what he viewed as an urgent void by bringing in his compatriot, Maarten Stekelenburg, from Fulham for a nominal fee.

 33 at the time, Stekelenburg brought with him a wealth of experience, having spent nine years at Ajax in his native Netherlands before moving to Serie A with AS Roma in 2011 for €6m.